thiamsoontan/caf-terraform-gcc-starter-lab-main/gcc-dev-env/README.md

-# Terraform for GCC gcci models scaffolding
+# Terraform for GCC development environment
 ##### Original Authored by: Jason Pang

 Use your MSDN Subscription